loehx/homepage/data/en/articles/resume.md

 * First Java application to read and write files.
 * Some years later: Rebuild standard functions from C++ in assembler to find out how the CPU and memory works (for instance: memcpy).

-I have made my apprenticeship in a logistics company.
+I did my apprenticeship in a logistics company.
 As a software developer without specification on frontend or backend, I have planned and realized several projects independently.
 In the meantime I have learned a lot about software architecture, interfaces and data bases.

 * Import logistic data from several countries through different interfaces and store them in a single database automatically.
 * Watch and send files and directories automatically over HTTP(S), (S)FTP and SMTP.